General Chemistry · Unit 04

 2p ✗ Wrong:

-4.7 Writing Electron Configurations Step by Step
+4.7 How to Write Electron Configurations Step by Step

 Standard electron configurations and noble-gas shorthand for common elements.